TyrianTyrell/EROStation/README.md

 # EROStation
-Repo foe EROStation fork of Citadel
+Repo for EROStation fork of Citadel